Quantum algorithms for calculating determinant and inverse of matrix and solving linear algebraic systems: Inverse matrix

 This operator conditionally applies $\sigma^{(x)}_{R^{(j)}C^{(i)}}$ which is the product of $\sigma^{(x)}$ (acting on the subsystems $R$ and $C$) such that $\sigma^{(x)}_{R^{(j)}C^{(i)}}|0\rangle_R |0\rangle_C = |j\rangle_R |i\rangle_C$.
 The depth of $W_{SRC}^{(ij)}$ is $O(n)$.
 To establish it we use the fact that the controlled operator $W_{SRC}^{(ij)}$ with $n$-qubit controlling register can be represented in terms of Toffoli gates by a circuit of depth $O(n)$ \cite{KShV} and require that all $\sigma^{(x)}$ operators in $\sigma^{(x)}_{R^{(j)}C^{(i)}}$ can be applied simultaneously.
 Applying the operator ${\hat W}_{SRC}=\prod_{i=1}^{N-1}\prod_{j=1}^{N-1} W_{SRC}^{(ij)}$ (whose depth is $O(N^2n)$) to $|\Phi_0\rangle |0\rangle_R |0\rangle_C$ we obtain \begin{widetext}

 \end{widetext} where $a_{i0}=q$.
+In the rhs of (\ref{Phi10}), the first part collects those terms of the state $|\Phi_1\rangle$ that are labelled by the states $|j\rangle_R$ and $|i\rangle_C$ of the subsystems $R$ and $C$ respectively with $j>0$ and $i>0$.
+That is why the states of $S_0$ and $S_i$ are, respectively, $|j\rangle_{S_0}$ and $|0\rangle_{S_i}$ in the selected part of $|\Phi_1\rangle$.
 Now we have to arrange the proper sign of each term in the first part of (\ref{Phi10}).
 According to Sec.\ref{Section:pa}, this can be done via calculating the determinant of $\tilde A$ using the algorithm proposed in Sec.\ref{Section:det}.
-Applying the transformation $W^{(1)}_{SA}$ given in (\ref{W1}) to $|\Phi_1\rangle$ we obtain.
+Applying the transformation $W^{(1)}_{SA}$ given in (\ref{W1}) to $|\Phi_1\rangle$ we obtain